tendermint/tendermint/ansible/README.md

 The playbooks in this folder run [ansible](http://www.ansible.com/) roles which:

-* install and configure tendermint
+* install tendermint
+* install basecoin
-* install and configure  basecoin
+* configure tendermint and basecoin
-* start/stop tendermint and basecoin
+* start/stop tendermint and basecoin and reset their configuration

 ## Prerequisites